pborenstein/tcoder/README.md

 The original used [Modal](https://modal.com), and I had just started playing with it.
-Something about using large language models requiring a lot of ... everything.
-It seemed to take a little of the pain of learning the Python ecosystem.
+It seemed to take a little of
+the pain of learning the Python ecosystem.
+Using it feels like when I started using Git.
+I'd just use the commands as incantations, without really understanding what was going on.
+That's where I am with Modal now.
+All that `stub.function()` stuff is just magic to me.
+I hope I'm using right. but :shrug:.

 For what it's worth, in working on this project I've used about $0.01 of the free tier.